 2. Monsanto, Central Portugal

-I always get the names Monsaraz mixed up with Monsanto.
+I often get the Monsaraz mixed up with Monsanto in my head.
 If you’re planning to visit either village, make sure you don’t confuse them as they are miles apart and completely different.

-I’m not at all surprised to see Monsanto as a Monumental Village finalist.
-Once again, the ancient settlement is crowned by the ruins of a castle with views of the surrounding plains.
+The ancient settlement of Monsanto is crowned by the ruins of a castle with views of the surrounding plains.
 The most striking thing about Monsanto, however, is its gigantic granite boulders, many of which form the walls of cottages.

 See more photos and find out how to visit Monsanto in this post.